helm/charts/stable/oauth2-proxy/README.md

 # oauth2-proxy

+**N.B., this chart is deprecated and is no longer maintained as it's upstream [has been abandoned](https://github.com/bitly/oauth2_proxy/issues/628#issuecomment-417121636).**

 [oauth2-proxy](https://github.com/bitly/oauth2_proxy) is a reverse proxy and static file server that provides authentication using Providers (Google, GitHub, and others) to validate accounts by email, domain or group.

 **Note - at this time, there is a known incompatibility between `oauth2-proxy` version 2.2 (which is its latest release) and `nginx-ingress` versions >= 0.9beta12.
 To utilize this chart at this time please use nginx-ingress version 0.9beta11**